 Under California law, medical providers (but not psychological counselors) are required to notify law enforcement if a patient communicates a sexual assault has occurred.
 The patient has the right to request that a survivor advocate be present when speaking to law enforcement and to request that criminal charges not be pursued.
 Any additional information is covered under HIPPA.

-Various on-campus adjustments can be made for those who have experienced Sexual Misconduct and those accused of Sexual Misconduct, including room changes, changes of locks, extra security rounds, no contact orders, and academic relief.
+Various on-campus adjustments can be made for those who have experienced alleged Sexual Misconduct including room changes, changes of locks, extra security rounds, no contact orders, and academic relief.
 These can be arranged through the Dean of Students Office 562.907.4233 during business hours or immediately through the administrator on call (contact through Campus Safety at 562.907.4911).

 Additionally, the Support Person Program or staff in the Dean of Students Office can assist such students with extensions, absences, and other academic accommodations, providing only generic information (no mention of Title IX or Sexual Misconduct) to professors for the accommodation.